Links

 Utils.ForceCrash(ForcedCrashCategory.PureVirtualFunction);

-In order to use BugSplat in a Universal Windows Platform application you will need to add some capabilities to the Package.appxmanifest file in the solution directory that Unity generates at build time.
+To use BugSplat in a Universal Windows Platform application, you will need to add some capabilities to the Package.appxmanifest file in the solution directory that Unity generates at build time.

-Additionally, we found there were some restricted capabilities that were required in order to generate minidumps.
+We found that restricted capabilities were required in order to generate minidumps.
 Please see this Microsoft document that describes how to configure your system to generate minidumps for UWP native crashes.

 To upload minidumps from %LOCALAPPDATA%\CrashDumps you will also need to add the broadFileSystemAccess restricted capability.
 To add access to the file system you will need to add the following to your Package.appxmanifest: